-The Dallas Arboretum was founded upon the dreams of a few visionary Dallasites.
-Though the gardens themselves are comparatively young, the work that went into creating the current gardens began long ago:
+The Dallas Arboretum and Botanical Garden was founded upon the dreams of a few visionaries with a passion for preserving both history and nature.
+Though the gardens themselves are comparatively young, the work that went into creating the current gardens began long ago.

-In 1977, the City of Dallas Park Board recommended that the grounds of the DeGolyer estate, which the City had purchased from Southern Methodist University, be the official location of the botanical garden.
-The City encouraged DABS to raise funds for the initial costs.
+- In 1977, the City of Dallas Park Board recommended that the grounds of the DeGolyer Estate, which the city purchased from Southern Methodist University, be the official location of the botanical garden.
+The city encouraged DABS to raise funds for the initial costs.

-During 1978 and 1979, DABS membership increased and DABS obtained civic and business awareness for support of the arboretum project.
+- During 1978 and 1979, DABS membership and awareness increased.
+Both business and local citizens began to support of the Arboretum project.

-By 1980, DABS had raised over one million dollars and purchased the 22-acre Camp Estate, which is adjacent to the DeGolyer Estate.
-Both estates are located on White Rock Lake.
+- By 1980, DABS had raised over one million dollars and purchased the 22-acre Alex Camp House, which is adjacent to the DeGolyer Estate.
+Both houses are located on White Rock Lake.

-In 1982, the signing of a contract between the City of Dallas and DABS created an arboretum and botanical garden on the combined 66 acres of the DeGolyer and Camp properties.
+- In 1982, the City of Dallas and DABS signed a contract creating an arboretum and botanical garden on the combined 66 acres of the DeGolyer and Camp properties.
 The gardens opened to the public for the first time in 1984.

-On the Camp property is an 8,500 square-foot home atop a gently sloping hill with a stunning view of White Rock Lake.
-It was designed and built by well known architect John Staub and completed in 1938.
-Alex Camp and Roberta Coke Camp were from prominent Dallas families.
-Roberta Coke Camp was a generous philanthropist, who supported local civic and charitable organizations including the symphony, art museum, ballet, and her church.
-The house is a combination of Latin Colonial, English Regency, and Art Deco styles combined very harmoniously.
-It is one room deep throughout, with all living and bedrooms having three exposures.
+The Alex Camp House is an 8,500-square-foot home, which sits atop a gently sloping hill providing a stunning view of White Rock Lake.
+It was designed and built by well-known architect John Staub, and was completed in 1938.
+Both Alex Camp and Roberta Coke Camp were from prominent Dallas families, and Roberta was a generous philanthropist who supported local civic and charitable organizations including the symphony, art museum, ballet and her church.
+The house is a harmonious combination of Latin Colonial, English Regency and Art Deco styles.
+It is one room deep throughout, creating three exposures for all living and bedrooms.